pedrolucasp/kind-examples/README.md

 ingress-nginx-controller-54d9445ccb-fpflx   1/1     Running     0          21m   10.244.0.6   local-control-plane   <none>           <none>
 ```

-You can see that the ingress controller is running on the control plane, and the
+We can see the Ingress controller itself is running on the control plane node.
-other, two temporary pods were allocated to the other two worker nodes, but they
+Those two temporary Pods (`admission-create` and `admission-patch`) were
+scheduled on two other worker nodes - they did their job and exited cleanly
-are done (see the `Completed` status).
+(hence the `Completed` status).